All-charm tetraquarks at hadron colliders: A high-precision fragmentation perspective: Hadron-collider phenomenology

 Rapidity-interval distributions provide a direct probe of the interplay between small-$x$ dynamics and the collinear structure of hadrons, particularly in semi-inclusive configurations involving an all-heavy tetraquark recoiling against a jet.

 The kinematic setup is chosen to match the CMS detector acceptance.
 We impose $|y_1| < 2.5$ for the tetraquark, consistent with barrel calorimeter coverage~\cite{Chatrchyan:2012xg}, and $|y_2| < 4.7$ for the jet, reflecting the extended reach of the end cap calorimeters~\cite{Khachatryan:2016udy}.
 The transverse momentum of the $\TQQ(J^{PC})$ state is varied in the range $30$--$120$~GeV, while the associated light jet spans $50$--$120$~GeV.
+The lower transverse-momentum cut on the tetraquark reflects a compromise between maintaining sufficient event statistics and suppressing the moderate-to-low transverse-momentum region, where nonfragmentation SPS mechanisms are expected to play a more substantial role and where the applicability of both the VFNS fragmentation framework and the HyF formalism becomes less controlled.
+In this sense, the region around $p_T \sim 30$~GeV should be regarded as an intermediate regime, where fragmentation effects become phenomenologically relevant but may still coexist with sizable SPS contributions.
 These choices are aligned with current and projected LHC analyses involving hadronic and jet final states~\cite{Khachatryan:2016udy,Khachatryan:2020mpd}.
 The use of asymmetric transverse-momentum cuts enhances the sensitivity to high-energy resummation effects with respect to fixed-order predictions~\cite{Celiberto:2015yba,Celiberto:2015mpa,Celiberto:2020wpk}.

 Figures~\ref{fig:I_TQ0}, \ref{fig:I_TQ1}, and~\ref{fig:I_TQ2} show predictions for $\drv \sigma / \drv \DY$ in the production of scalar ($0^{++}$), axial-vector ($1^{+-}$), and tensor ($2^{++}$) all-charm tetraquarks in association with a light jet.
 The left (right) panels correspond to HL-LHC ($\sqrt{s} = 13$~TeV) [FCC ($\sqrt{s} = 100$~TeV)] configurations.
 Main panels display absolute cross sections, while lower panels show ratios of $\LL$ and $\HENLOp$ predictions to the $\NLLp$ baseline.
 Uncertainty bands combine H-MHOUs, F-MHOUs, LDME variations, and multidimensional phase-space integration errors in quadrature.
 Additional panels disentangle these contributions: $(i)$ H-MHOUs only; $(ii)$ F-MHOU effects, shown as replica envelopes normalized to the central prediction; $(iii)$ LDME variations, given as ratios to the central value.